Table of contents

 How to change privacy settings on Facebook

 Having a Facebook profile doesn’t automatically put you at risk.
+Facebook privacy settings control who can see your content, find your profile, interact with your account, and access information about your activity.
 Still, there are some default settings, which, if not addressed, can indirectly put your personal data at risk of being shared with criminals.
 Check out these jaw-dropping facts about online privacy and find out how to set your privacy on Facebook below.

 How to change Facebook privacy settings on mobile web browser